 Every time I have had to reschedule, I've been given new information I had no clue I didn't know.
 Frankly, I've been mushroomed - - - I've been kept in the dark and had (manure) thrown on me.

 I will not tolerate that any more.
 Seriously, I have accepted being told so little, on the assumption you all are dedicated to my interests.
 This latest **** says that the promise I would have all preliminaries dealt with in one day, has been inexplicably but entirely violated.
-This shows me beyond doubt that not eveyone is acting in my best interests.
+I will not tolerate that any more.
+Seriously, I have accepted what little I've been told, on the assumption you all are dedicated to my interests.
+This make me doubt that everyone is acting in my best interests.

 Which prodecure do I need to fast for?
 Why do you need me to fast?